News & Blog

 In this post, we will discuss their pros and cons, and when to use stranded wire vs solid wire, to help you decide which type is best for your needs.

 Thermocouple and resistance wires can all be manufactured as solid or stranded wires.
-In the case of stranded resistance wires, the individual strands are carefully manufactured to ensure the finished resistance is within the specification.
+In the case of stranded resistance wires, the individual strands are carefully manufactured by stranded wire suppliers to ensure the finished resistance is within the specification.

 Without further ado, let’s dive into the difference between solid and stranded wire!